Updated March 2, 2023

 9. COUNT(): This is one of the most useful SQL commands which is used to display the count of the total number of rows for all those non-null data.
 It makes use of the column name as the argument.

 10. INNER JOIN: This is one of the most important SQL commands which comes into play when there has to build a relationship among the attributes of two tables based on a fixed common attribute.
 In other words, the join condition has to be true in order for INNER JOIN to function.

 Advanced SQL Commands

-- LIMIT: The LIMIT clause will help you specify the maximum number of rows which are allowed in the result set.
+1. LIMIT: The LIMIT clause will help you specify the maximum number of rows that are allowed in the result set.

-- OUTER JOIN: This is the join function which comes into play when all the fields of both the tables are required based on some common input column condition.
-If the join condition is not met, then a NULL value will be filled in the right side of the column.
+2. OUTER JOIN: This is the join function that comes into play when all the fields of both tables are required based on some common input column condition.
+If the join condition is not met, then a NULL value will be filled on the right side of the column.

-Whenever you are using SQL commands, spend more time in analyzing the table than querying and executing it.
+Whenever you are using SQL commands, spend more time analyzing the table than querying and executing it.
 Make use of simpler and less complex queries with minimum use of dynamic SQL.
-Also, prefer to use table alias for better readability.
+Also, we prefer to use a table alias for better readability.

 This has been a guide to SQL Commands.
-Here we have discussed basic as well as advanced SQL Commands and some immediate SQL Commands.
+Here we have discussed basic, intermediate as well as advanced SQL commands along with tips and tricks to use.
 You may also look at the following article to learn more-